toddaustin/toggl-api-js/README.md

 # toggl-api-js
-Plain js call to toggl api

-A simple js script calling the toggl API.
+A simple js script calling the toggl reporting API.
 Outputs a projects name and total weekly time in HH:MM:SS

 No jquery necessary.